-Penny Pritzker has served as the 38th U.S. Secretary of Commerce since being sworn in by Vice President Joe Biden on June 26, 2013.
-As Secretary of Commerce, she is focused on providing American businesses and entrepreneurs with the tools they need to grow and hire.
+Penny Pritzker served as the 38th U.S. Secretary of Commerce from June 26, 2013 to January 20, 2017.
+As Secretary of Commerce, she was focused on providing American businesses and entrepreneurs with the tools they need to grow and hire.

-Secretary Pritzker is a key member of President Obama’s economic team, with 27 years of private sector experience.
-Since taking office, she has worked closely with the business community and helped advance the President’s priorities of expanding growth and opportunity for all Americans.
-Guided by conversations with more than 1,500 CEOs and business leaders, and over one-third of the Fortune 500 CEOs, Secretary Pritzker has developed the “Open for Business Agenda.”
-This bold strategic plan and policy blueprint for the Commerce Department focuses on expanding trade and investment, unleashing government data for economic benefit, spurring innovation, protecting the environment—and executing these priorities with operational excellence as careful stewards of taxpayer dollars.
+Secretary Pritzker was a key member of President Obama’s economic team, with 27 years of private sector experience.
+After taking office, she worked closely with the business community and helped advance the President’s priorities of expanding growth and opportunity for all Americans.
+Guided by conversations with more than 2,100 CEOs and business leaders, Secretary Pritzker developed the “Open for Business Agenda.”
+This bold strategic plan and policy blueprint for the Commerce Department is comprised of five pillars that guide the diverse activities of our 12 bureaus: trade and investment, innovation, environment, data, and operational excellence..

-As the country’s chief commercial advocate, Secretary Pritzker leads the Administration’s trade and investment promotion efforts.
-In her first year in office, she traveled to 19 nations and led four trade missions, including the first to the Middle East by a Commerce Secretary in 15 years and a commercial diplomacy mission to Ukraine, Poland, and Turkey at the request of President Obama.
-In June 2014, she became the first-ever Commerce Secretary to travel to Burma, as part of her central role in the Administration’s strategic rebalance to the Asia-Pacific region.
-Her multiple trips to the region have strengthened and deepened our commercial relationships on the continent.
-A prominent advocate for America’s economic growth, Secretary Pritzker has initiated the United States High Level Economic Dialogue with Mexico, expanded our Foreign Commercial Service presence around the world, and worked with the American business community on urgent issues, such as the crisis in the Ukraine.
+As the country’s chief commercial advocate, Secretary Pritzker led the Administration’s trade and investment promotion efforts.
+Secretary Pritzker traveled to more than 38 countries and is the first Commerce Secretary to visit Burma.
+She led successful trade missions to Mexico, UAE, Qatar, Saudi Arabia, Nigeria, Ghana, Japan, and Korea, as well as a joint trade mission with Department of Energy to China focused on clean energy technologies and commercial diplomacy missions to Turkey, Poland, Ukraine, Tunisia, and ASEAN.
+A prominent advocate for America’s economic growth, Secretary Pritzker initiated the United States High Level Economic Dialogue with Mexico, expanded our Foreign Commercial Service presence around the world, and worked with the American business community on urgent issues, such as the crisis in the Ukraine.

 Making the United States a magnet for investment requires maintaining our global edge in talent, innovation, manufacturing, and entrepreneurial risk-taking.
 Secretary Pritzker has advanced the resurgence of American manufacturing by supporting President Obama’s proposed National Network for Manufacturing Innovation, a public-private partnership model that would foster regional “innovation ecosystems.”
-This network of regional centers, several of which have already been created, would connect industry, economic development organizations and academic and research institutions to drive breakthrough technological advances that benefit a region’s manufacturing base.
+This network of regional centers connect connect industry, economic development organizations and academic and research institutions to drive breakthrough technological advances that benefit a region’s manufacturing base.
 Other manufacturing initiatives led by Secretary Pritzker include the Investing in Manufacturing Communities Partnership and the Advanced Manufacturing Partnership.
-She has also helped bring the Patent and Trademark Office closer to its customers—America’s innovators and entrepreneurs—by overseeing the opening of the first-ever permanent satellite office west of the Mississippi, in Denver, with two more offices in Silicon Valley and Dallas opening next year.
+She has also helped bring the Patent and Trademark Office closer to its customers—America’s innovators and entrepreneurs—by overseeing the opening of satellite offices in Denver, Silicon Valley, and Dallas.

 Before joining the Administration, Secretary Pritzker founded and served as advisory board chairman of Skills for America's Future, a national initiative that works directly with employers to develop training mechanisms to prepare workers with in-demand skills.
 In 2012, she also helped launch Skills for Chicagoland's Future, the first city model of Skills for America's Future.
 Secretary Pritzker is past chair of the Chicago Public Education Fund and a former member of the Chicago Board of Education.
 In recognition of her commitment to education and skills development, Secretary Pritzker in 2014 received the Harry S. Truman award from the American Association of Community Colleges.

-While this is Secretary Pritzker’s first government position, public service has been her lifelong passion.
-In 2012, she received the Woodrow Wilson Award for Public Service, an honor given to individuals who have served with distinction in public life and have shown a special commitment to seeking out informed opinions and thoughtful views.
+While this was Secretary Pritzker’s first government position, public service has been her lifelong passion.
+She was honored as the inaugural recipient of the “Commercial Diplomat of the Year Award” at the 2015 Foreign Policy Diplomat of the Year Dinner.
+In 2012, Secretary Pritzker received the Woodrow Wilson Award for Public Service, an honor given to individuals who have served with distinction in public life and have shown a special commitment to seeking out informed opinions and thoughtful views.

 Secretary Pritzker earned her bachelor's degree in economics from Harvard University and J.D. and M.B.A. degrees from Stanford University.
 She and her husband Dr. Bryan Traubert have two children.